VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 Assistant: [Opens Chrome immediately]
 ```

-**VATSAL:**
+**BOI:**
 ```
 User: "Open Chrome"
-VATSAL: "Just to confirm, Sir, you'd like me to open Chrome browser.
+BOI: "Just to confirm, Sir, you'd like me to open Chrome browser.
          Shall I proceed?"
 User: "Yes"
-VATSAL: "Right away, Sir."
+BOI: "Right away, Sir."
 [Opens Chrome]
 ```

 ---

-## 💬 **How VATSAL Works**
+## 💬 **How BOI Works**

 ### **Conversation Flow**

 ```
 1️⃣ You give a command or ask a question
    ↓
-2️⃣ VATSAL analyzes and understands your intent
+2️⃣ BOI analyzes and understands your intent
    ↓
-3️⃣ VATSAL asks clarifying questions if needed
+3️⃣ BOI asks clarifying questions if needed
    ↓
 4️⃣ You confirm or provide more details
    ↓
-5️⃣ VATSAL executes and confirms completion
+5️⃣ BOI executes and confirms completion
    ↓
-6️⃣ VATSAL may suggest related actions
+6️⃣ BOI may suggest related actions
 ```

 ### **Example Conversations**